liferay/liferay-code-samples/portal/7.2/java8/code/modules/applications/portlets/configurable-portlet/README.md

-# Application demonstrating now to use MVC `ResourceCommand`
+# Application demonstrating now to make portlets configurable

 ## Overview

-This simple application demonstrates the use of a `ResourceCommand` to handle the delivery of Resources from a portlet.
+This simple application demonstrates how to enable some configuration that can be used to tweak how the portlet behaves.

 ## What it does

+The `PersonalTaskPortletSystemConfiguration` interface defines the attributes that can be configured.
+This interface is used by Liferay to create automatically the form in the Control Panel that will allow the user to configure the settings.

+The `TaskListConfigurationBeanDeclaration` is the component that allows the OSGi container to make available a Bean with the configured values to any component that needs to read it.

-The main `TaskListPortlet` simply shows a list of `PersonalTask`s to be done, consisting of a priority, a due date and a title for the task.
-The list of tasks are retrieved from a `TaskListMockService` which simply returns a hard coded list of tasks (in a real case scenario this would probably be a service that retrieves the tasks from DB).
+The main `TaskListPortlet`, reads the configuration (through a `ConfigurationProvider`) and makes the configured values available to the response, toghether with the a list of `PersonalTask`s to be done, consisting of a priority, a due date and a title for the task.

-There is a `XLSTaskListMVCResourceCommand` that uses the same service to generate a xls file with the task lists and return it as a binary file.

-Both the service and the `MVCResourceCommand` are registered as OSGi services and attached to the `MVCPortlet` using declarative services.

-The view layer (implemented in `view.jsp`) shows how to add a button and link to the resourceCommand invocation.
+The view layer (implemented in `view.jsp`) shows the list and uses an external taglib that provides support for Java8 DateTime API to format the date according to the configured pattern.

-As the example uses Apache POI library (`poi-ooxml`) to generate the `.xls` file, this example also showcases how to use and include external libraries in your application.
+As the example uses an external JSP taglib, it also showcases how to use and include external libraries in your application.

 ## Other frameworks and libraries used in this sample

 - `MVC Portlet` - for the portlet _(it would work the same with any other portlet framework)_
 - `OSGi Declrative Services` - to register portlet filters as OSGi components
 - `JSP` - to build the view layer
-- `Apache POI` - to generate Office and OpenDocument files (as the Spreadsheet or .xls files)

 ## How to build it